 Historical Style Sheet proposals

-During the history of the Web there have been a number of style sheet
+During the history of the Web there were a number of style sheet

-proposals, and this page links to most of them.
-The proposals
+proposals before CSS, and this page links to most of them.
+The

-This proposal groups visual parameters and specifies a simple declarative
+proposal groups visual parameters and specifies a simple

 Stylesheet language proposal.